-The Alliance shall provide members who are receiving treatment from, or have selected a provider in that medical group or individual practice association, with a written notice of the termination 30 days prior to termination of a provider contract with an entire medical group or individual practice association.
+The Alliance shall provide members who are receiving treatment from or have selected a provider in that medical group or individual practice association with a written notice of the termination 30 days prior to termination of a provider contract with an entire medical group or individual practice association.

-Workers' Compensation
+Workers' compensation

 This benefit is not in lieu of, and shall not affect, any requirements for coverage by Workers' Compensation insurance.
-Please contact the Public Authority for information regarding your Workers' Compensation insurance coverage.
+For information regarding your Workers' Compensation insurance coverage, please call the Public Authority at 1.510.577.3552

-Disability Access
+Disability access

-Physical Access
+Physical access

 The Alliance has made every effort to ensure that our offices and the offices and facilities of our providers are accessible to the disabled.
-If you are not able to locate an accessible provider, please call the Alliance Member Services Department and a Member Services Representative will help you find an alternate provider.
-(See the Contact Information List for further information.)
+If you are not able to locate an accessible provider, we can help you find an alternate provider.
+For help, please call the Alliance Member Services Department Monday through Friday, 8 am to 5 pm at 1.510.747.4567 or toll-free at 1.877.932.2738 (TTY 1.800.735.2929 or 711).

-Access for the Hearing Impaired
+Access for the hearing impaired